davidkhala/gcp-collection/bigQuery/table.md

 ## Limit
 - **No Primary Key, unique key or index column**.
   - [If we do want anonymized primary keys, we need to generate them on our own](https://nl.devoteam.com/expert-view/creating-anonymized-primary-keys-for-google-bigquery/)
+  - Workaround: You can create indexes in BQ table using `CLUSTER BY` while creating table

 - Does not support row level or column level security at a table level.
   - Workaround 1: control user access at a dataset level using ACLs and IAM Policies.
   - Workaround 2: implement data control structures joined in for every query at the database level.
 This approach can be quite flexible, but can also be a very complex and administratively intense undertaking.